 Task timeout

-If the task run exceeds the specified duration, Kestra will automatically stop the task run and mark it as failed.
+If a task run exceeds the specified duration, Kestra automatically stops it and marks it as failed.
 This is useful for tasks that may hang and run indefinitely.

-Timeout is often used as a cost control mechanism for cloud-based workflows.
+Timeouts are often used as a cost-control mechanism in cloud-based workflows.
 Imagine a Snowflake query or an AWS Batch job that runs for hours leading to unexpected costs.
 By setting a timeout, you can ensure that the task run will not exceed a certain duration.

 Format

-Similar to durations in retries, timeouts use the ISO 8601 Durations format.
+Similar to retries, timeouts use the ISO 8601 duration format, but week, month, and year designators are not supported.
 Below are some examples:

 name | description |